 - Adhere to the details outlined in the Licensure Guidelines (436 or 451) when hiring guidance counselors and psychologists.
 The state does not have a policy specifically outlining the requirements for a school social worker.
-For licensure as a social worker in the state of Mississippi, a candidate must: provide verification of a baccalaureate degree in social work from a college or university accredited by the Council on Social Work Education (CSWE) or Southern Association of Colleges and Schools (SACS) and scores a minimum of 70 on the ASWB basic exam. - Abide by Mississippi Code 37-9-79 (Amended 2014) as the school provides for counseling and guidance for students. - Hire school guidance counselors with a minimum of a master's degree in Guidance and Counseling, or in an emergency situation, an appropriate certification as determined by the Commission on Teacher and Administrator Education, Certification and Licensure and Development.
-MS Code 37-9-79 (Amended 2014-Senate Bill 2423) - Hire school counselors who agree to abide by the American School Counselor Association Code of Ethics. - Ensure that all school guidance counselors provide comprehensive counseling services such as: - Academic and personal/social counseling. - Student assessment and assessment counseling. - Career and educational counseling. - Individual and group counseling. - Crisis intervention and preventive counseling. - Beginning with the 2017-2018 school year, the State Department of Education shall require that local school districts conduct in-service training on suicide prevention education for all school district employees.
+For licensure as a social worker in the state of Mississippi, a candidate must: provide verification of a baccalaureate degree in social work from a college or university accredited by the Council on Social Work Education (CSWE) or Southern Associaltion of Colleges and Schools (SACS) and scores a minimum of 70 on the ASWB basic esam. - Abide by Mississippi Code 37-9-79 (Amended 2014) as the school provides for counseling and guidance for students. - Hire school guidance counselors with a minimum of a master's degree in Guidance and Counseling, or, in an emergency situation, an appropriate certification as determined by the Commission on Teacher and Administrator Education, Certification, and Licensure and Development.
+MS Code 37-9-79 - (Amended 2014 - Senate Bill 2423). - Hire school counselors who agree to abide by the American School Counselor Association Code of Ethics. - Offer counseling, group assessments, interventions and other mental health services, as well as referrals to community health professionals. - Ensure that all school guidance counselors provide comprehensive counseling services such as:

+- \ Academic and personal/social counseling.

+- \ Student assessment and assessment counseling.

+- \ Career and educational counseling.

+- \ Individual and group counseling.

+- \ Crisis intervention and preventive counseling.

+- \ Beginning with the 2017 2018 school year, the State Department of Education shall require that local school districts conduct in-service training on suicide prevention education for all school district employees.
 Thereafter, only new employees are required to have training.
-The Mississippi Department of Mental Health will be responsible for developing the content of the training (HB 263). - Referrals to community agencies. - Educational consultations and collaborations with teachers, administrators, parents and community leaders. - ] Education and career placement services. - Follow-up counseling services. - Conflict resolution. - Professional school counselors must spend a minimum of eighty percent (80%) of their contractual time to the delivery of services to students as outlined by the American School Counselor Association
+The Mississippi Department of Mental Health will be responsible for developing the content of the training (HB 263).

+- \ Referrals to community agencies.

+- \ Educational consultations and collaborations with teachers, administrators, and parents and community leaders.

+- \ Education and career placement services.

+- \ Follow-up counseling services.

+- \ Conflict resolution.

+- \ Professional school counselors must spend a minimum of eighty percent (80%) of their contractual time to the delivery of services to students as outlined by the American School Counselor Association.

+- Offer counseling, group assessments, interventions and other mental health services, as well as referrals to community health professionals.